 Chicago, Communication, and Culture Summer Program

 Chicago, Communication, and Culture is a 3-week English language program for tourists and visitors to Chicago who want to explore the city while they improve their English.
-Students meet for an hour of classroom language instruction in the morning, then leave the campus for instructor-guided language practice in the city, including attending World Series Champions Chicago Cubs game at Wrigley Field.
+Students meet for an hour of classroom language instruction in the morning, then leave the campus for instructor-guided language practice in the city, including attending a World Series Champions Chicago Cubs baseball game.

 The instructor-guided Chicago tours include: